3MFConsortium/spec_production/3MF Production Extension.md

 Producers MUST include UUID's in all \<object> references to ensure that each object can be reliably tracked.

+The *modelresolution*, defined in the alternative's namespace, indicates the intended use the alternative object model.
+Valid options are: fullres, lowres, obfuscated.

 ### 4.2.1 Component

 Element **\<component>**